 Created in 1973 the Access Board’s website says, it “is an independent federal agency that promotes equality for people with disabilities through leadership in accessible design and the development of accessibility guidelines and standards.”
 The agency’s purpose is “to ensure access to federally funded facilities.”

-Since under the Americans with Disabilities Act organizations involved in interstate commerce must comply with many of the regulations that govern the national government’s conduct towards people with disabilities, the Access Board also serves as a valuable source to industry.
-The Access Board helps businesses understand and interpret the laws, provides guidelines and helps businesses in complying to legislation including Section 255, and the law’s better known cousin Section 508 of the Rehabilitation Act of 1973 (amended in 1998).
+Since under the Americans with Disabilities Act organizations involved in interstate commerce must comply with many of the regulations that govern the national government’s conduct towards people with disabilities, the Access Board also serves as a valuable source to the industry.
+The Access Board helps businesses understand and interpret the laws, provides guidelines and helps businesses in complying to legislation including Section 255, and the law’s better-known cousin Section 508 of the Rehabilitation Act of 1973 (amended in 1998).

 At this point you may be saying to yourself, “all well and good Guy, but what does this have to do with Net Neutrality?”
 My answer is that much has changed since 1996.
 A major shift in the telecom industries has been the transition of many telecommunication services once delivered by the Public Switched Telephone Network (PSTN) to delivery over Voice over IP (VoIP) based services.
-Increasingly services that were once delivered as Plain Old Telephone Service (POTS), to which laws including Section 255 apply, arrive today at homes and businesses over cable systems and Internet Protocol based fiber optics networks.
+Increasingly services that were once delivered as Plain Old Telephone Service (POTS), to which laws including Section 255 apply, arrive today at homes and businesses over cable systems and Internet Protocol-based fiber optics networks.
 Enter Net Neutrality.

 After significant public discussion, recognition of this trend was addressed in 2015.
 The FCC Net Neutrality rules included provisions classifying Internet Service Providers (ISP) as “common carriers” under Title II as defined by the Communications Act.
 Among the implications of this move was to make the 1996 amendments to the Telecommunications Act apply to VoIP, something ISPs had claimed a prior exemption.

 You might also be thinking, okay, but a civil rights issue?
 To answer, I ask you to close your eyes.
-Think about the telecommunications technologies you interact with in a single day.
+Think about the telecommunications technologies you interact within a single day.

 Dr. Michaelis said, “Consider the problem faced by someone who is blind who needs to dial a number on a phone that has a touchscreen instead of physical keys.”
 He adds, “another problem is faced by people who are deaf.
 Many video telephony systems,” which one might think would present an answer, Michaelis explains, “are not usable for sign language communication because they don’t have adequate resolution and tend to blur rapid gestures.”